 The type and volume of data you work with directly affects data breach insurance costs.

 If your business stores minimal data, your costs will be low.
-For example, a data analysis firm that doesn’t store or manage customer information will pay less than a large business intelligence company.
+For example, a data analysis firm that doesn’t store or manage customer information will pay less than a large managed service provider.

 You’ll also pay more for cyber insurance if a client could blame your business for failing to prevent a data breach or cyberattack.

 The cheapest option isn’t always the best one.
-Find a policy that will keep your business safe from the biggest cyber liability risks.
+Find a policy that will keep your business safe from the slyest cybercriminals and hackers.

 For example, an IT consultant could recommend database software that gets hacked.
 Or a cybersecurity firm’s safeguards could get undermined by someone opening a phishing email.
-In both cases, the client could hold you responsible even though you did nothing wrong.
+In both cases, the client could hold you responsible even though you did nothing wrong and you'd be left with high legal costs.

-Companies with this kind of risk need third-party cyber liability insurance.
-It’s usually bundled with errors and omissions insurance in a package called tech E&O.
+Small business owners with this kind of risk need third-party cyber liability insurance.
+Third-party coverage is usually bundled with errors and omissions insurance in a package called tech E&O.

 It’s a simple numbers game.
 If more of your people have access to sensitive data, then be prepared to pay more for your coverage.
 The more access points, the greater the risk of a security breach.
 If possible, limit data access to keep insurance costs down.